ModelarData/ModelarDB-RS/docs/user/README.md

 modelardbd edge path_to_local_data_folder
 ```

-2. Start `modelardbd` in edge mode with a manager - A running instance of `modelardbm` and an Amazon S3-compatible or
-Azure Blob Storage object store are required to start `modelardbd` in edge mode with a manager.
-This configuration
+2. Start `modelardbd` in edge mode in a cluster - An Amazon S3-compatible or Azure Blob Storage object store is required
-supports ingesting data to a local folder on the edge, querying the data in the local folder on the edge, and
+to start `modelardbd` in a cluster.
+This configuration supports ingesting data to a local folder on the edge, querying
-transferring data in the local data folder to the object store.
+the data in the local folder on the edge, and transferring data in the local data folder to the object store.
-3. Start `modelardbd` in cloud mode with a manager - As above, a running instance of `modelardbm` and an Amazon
-S3-compatible or Azure Blob Storage object store are required to start `modelardbd` in cloud mode with a manager.
-This
+3. Start `modelardbd` in cloud mode in a cluster - As above, an Amazon S3-compatible or Azure Blob Storage object store
-configuration supports ingesting data to a local folder in the cloud, transferring data in the local data folder to the
+is required.
+This configuration supports ingesting data to a local folder in the cloud, transferring data in the local
-object store, and querying the data in the object store in the cloud.
+data folder to the object store, and querying the data in the object store in the cloud.

 The following environment variables must be set to appropriate values if an Amazon S3-compatible object store is used so
-`modelardbm` and `modelardbd` know how to connect to it:
+`modelardbd` know how to connect to it:

 ```shell
 AWS_ENDPOINT